 Discussion: Presently approximately \$6 Million of available authority exists within the authorized Section 108 Loan program.
 Section 108 Loan funds are available for commercial development or for use in mixed use developments which: 1) directly benefit low income households and/or; 2) creates jobs for low income individuals.
 Since the Section 108 Loan Program is structured as a 20 year loan, it could be used to underwrite the financing for the land to support an Urban Land Trust and fulfill a City workforce housing goal.
 When Section 108 Loan Funds are used to fund land, or non-construction soft costs, then Federal Prevailing Wage Rates (Davis-Bacon) do not apply.
 Additional public and/or private funds would be needed for actual construction of affordable homeownership units on land acquired with Section 108 Loan Funds.
 The CDBG fund is used to guarantee payment of Section 108 Loan Funds in the event the borrower is unable to do so, and recent declines in the Federal appropriations for CDBG causes concern over expansion of this program.
+Existing authority could fund one or two projects.
+Since 51% of the benefit must be for households under 80% of AMI this could be used to support mixed income land trusts for first time homebuyers.
 3) Expand the use of the Community Development Block Grant Float Loan Program to provide bridge financing for workforce housing projects.
-Similar to the Section 108 loan program the Block Grant Float Loan Program is backed by the City of Seattle's

-Community Development Block Grant (CDBG) entitlement available from the US Department of Housing & Urban Development.
+Similar to the Section 108 loan program the Block Grant Float Loan Program is backed by the City of Seattle's Community Development Block Grant (CDBG) entitlement available from the US Department of Housing & Urban Development.
 The program is also administered by the Office of Economic Development.
 The City's Office of Housing has an existing "bridge loan" program that can allocate up to \$5 million to assist with the development of affordable housing.
 Funds are used for acquisition of improved or unimproved property.
-In addition, up to \$2 million in one- time funds for bridge loans are available through the Equitable Transit Oriented Development.
+In addition, up to \$2 million in one-time funds for bridge loans are available through the Equitable Transit Oriented Development.
 All of these programs require permanent financing to replace these temporary sources of funding.

-Discussion: About \$3 Million is available within the Block Grant Float Loan for short term financing (up to 2.5 years)20.
+Discussion: About \$3 Million is available within the Block Grant Float Loan for short term financing (up to 2.5 years).
 Ideally, the funds would be used for land acquisition and/or "soft costs" such as professional services like environmental due diligence, Architecture, Engineering and Legal expenses required for any urban development.
 Since this is a bridge loan, there needs to be a fail-safe means to ensure payment of the loan so speculative projects or poorly capitalized developers would unlikely candidates for funding.
 The CDBG fund is used to guarantee payment of Block Grant Float Loans in the event the borrower is unable to do so, and recent declines in the Federal appropriations for CDBG causes concern over expansion of this program.